Disease Guide ·Sebaceous Adenitis ·2026

 Hereditary Coverage Required

-SA has a strong genetic component, especially in Standard Poodles.
-Your policy must cover hereditary and genetic conditions.
-Basic accident-only plans and some budget policies exclude hereditary conditions entirely.
-This is a must-check before enrolling an at-risk breed.
+SA has strong genetic component, especially in Standard Poodles.
+Policy must cover hereditary and genetic conditions.
+Basic accident-only plans and budget policies exclude hereditary conditions.
+Check before enrolling at-risk breeds.

 Red flag · Pre-existing